axelarnetwork/tofn/README.md

-# Thrush -- Threshold cryptography library
+# tofn -- A threshold cryptography library

 A threshold cryptography library in Rust.
 Implements the [GG20](https://eprint.iacr.org/2020/540.pdf) protocol.
 Work in progress.